craigsakuma/Data_Science/README.md

 Repository for Data_Science examples

-KNN_NB_Classfiiers
-KNN and Naive-Bayes Classifiers with Cross Validation
+KNN and Naive-Bayes Classifiers with Cross Validation (KNN_NB_Classfiiers)
 - Use wrapper to run the script
 - Iris data set is used in example, but any data set can be substituted
 - Includes KNN and Naive Bayes classifiers